The 36-Day Election Calendar

 |Day 6||6:00 p.m.
 Registration closes until election day.

-It is also the deadline to vote at an Elections Canada office or apply to vote by mail.
+It is also the deadline to apply to vote by mail or at an Elections Canada office.

 |Day 5||The official (polling day) lists of electors are sent to returning officers, candidates and political parties.|